Iceland at the 1992 Summer Olympics: Handball

-Men's team competition
+Men's tournament

 The Icelandic handball team had a difficult time getting to the 1992 Summer Olympics.
 Due to the Yugoslavian civil war and the exclusion of the Yugoslavian team from the event, Iceland received a late ticket to the Barcelona Games.
 With a short preparation, the team was not favored going into the Olympics, but ended up in the semi-finals.
 They ended up in fourth place; Kristján Arason played on the Icelandic team.